 A premature notice of appeal is not cured where the remaining claim is voluntarily dismissed without prejudice.
 See Dannenberg v.
 Software Toolworks, Inc., 16 F.3d 1073, 1076-78 (9th Cir.
-1994) (reasoning that remaining claim not a.
-Extension of Time to Appeal by Court of Appeals

-"finalized" because it could be resurrected under the terms of the stipulation, thereby defeating the policy against piecemeal review); see also II.C.13.b.v.
+1994) (reasoning that remaining claim not "finalized" because it could be resurrected under the terms of the stipulation, thereby defeating the policy against piecemeal review); see also II.C.13.b.v.